LKField/mdef/docs/term1/agricultureZero.md

   <span class="dot" onclick="currentSlide(7)"></span>
 </div>

 Once we arrived at Valldaura, we got a tour of the greenhouse and the gardens.
-While we didn't have much time, we did do a little bit of weeding in the garden to get our hands dirty before heading back down the mountain to get lunch. ß
+While we didn't have much time, we did do a little bit of weeding in the garden to get our hands dirty before heading back down the mountain to get lunch.

 ## International Soil Day